ratnesh1729/dotfiles/README.md

 * Some important features
-  * auto install emacs (assuming apt-get does emacs26 and/or above).
-  * auto install rtags.
+  * auto install emacs and rtags (for cpp completion), including all packages when emacs loads first time.
   * Extensive usage of **use-package** commands.
 This helps me changing machines easily.
+  * Automatically finds `indentation scheme` for python and c++
   * Comprehensive **C++** environment
     * Flycheck with clang.
     * Code navigation with rtags (based on on-the-fly compilation).
     * Improved gdb experience.
     * F8 compile, F9 recompile.
   * **Python** linting, code navigation and correct code completion.
-    * Relies on Elpy mode - M-. and M-* for jumping into and jumping back.
+    * Relies on Elpy mode - `M-.` and `M-*` for jumping into and jumping back.
+    * Auto formatting using autopep8 package - Works really well: formats and indents to this standard format.
-  * Comprehensive **latex** environment - C-c C-a for building - builds all - latex, pdflatex and bibtex in one shot
+  * Comprehensive **latex** environment - `C-c C-a` for building - builds all - latex, pdflatex and bibtex in one shot
-    * For adding to bib tex files - please refer to development/latex folder.
+    * For adding to bib tex files - please refer to development/latex/_init.el file.
+    * Post compilation - automatically opens up pdf in partitioned emacs-window with highlighting the changes using arrow.
-  * Super comprehensive **Ipython** mode using Ein.
+  * Super comprehensive **IPython** mode using Ein.
   * Spellcheck everywhere (code comments, text).
-  * Smart completion everywhere (shell script, lisp, text, python).
   * Check content of .emacs for more details..
   * `which-key` package shows key bindings when you press a key.
 A super-important package if you forget bindings.
   * I also use `treemacs` when working on libraries.
 If you want to use enanle it inside navigation/_init.el.
+  * **Dockerfile** mode - helps in building docker directly from emacs
+  * Semantic grouping using expand-region - helpful in navigating foreign codebases with different formatting.
+  * If `automatically` removing whitespace is not ON (Ipython mode) - use `F12`.
+  * Kill a buffer by `pause/break` key.

 ## Install on Linux - tested on Ubuntu 16.04
    Run